Auxtal/Portfolio/src/routes/blog/posts/Counter-Point/+page.md

 In terms of technology, I can only speak for audio and not film, for the pre-recordings we used a Neumann TLM 103 as the vocal mic.
 The guitars, all were electric acoustic guitars so we had a DI Box for that.
 We also used a stereo pair of Rode NT5s as our guitar microphones.
 We placed these microphones in what's called "The Forbidden Technique".
 You put one mic on top of the twelfth fret and one on the bottom.
 Then in Pro Tools, we inverted the polarity of the bottom mic as they weren't perfectly in phase with each other.
 We then panned them left and right accordingly.
 We also set up a foldback for the talent so they could hear what they were doing.

 For the actual episodes themselves, it was a very simple setup we had 4 Sennheiser EW 100-ENG G3 wireless lav mics, one was for the host and the others were for the guest speakers, and one was for redundancy just in case something went wrong.

+## Episode 1

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/L4Kx_xvajBU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+> The rest of the episodes are yet to be completed.
+This post will be updated as soon as they're completed.

 <br/>